TrainzMarcel/Tartarus-Modelling-Tool/README.md

 	x RV1 implement 3d selection box
-	x RV2 use the selection box to denote every selected part x RV3 use the selection box with a flashing highlighter material for any hovered part RV4 paint tool, using the selection box and setting color of the selection box to the selected color in the paint tool, not meant for dragging
-	  RV5 material tool also uses the selection box and colors it orange
+	x RV2 use the selection box to denote every selected part x RV3 use the selection box with a flashing highlighter material for any hovered part x RV4 paint tool, using the selection box and setting color of the selection box to the selected color in the paint tool, not meant for dragging x RV5 material tool also uses the selection box and colors it orange x RV6 delete tool also uses the selection box and colors it red

 	TOOLS (functionality for editing)